sarikasurampudi/oml/oml-fun-on-adb/omlpy/omlpy.md

 This lab assumes you have:
 * An Oracle Machine Learning account
-* Completed Lab 1: Oracle Machine Learning Notebooks
+* Completed Lab 1: Introduction to Oracle Machine Learning Notebooks

 ## Task 1: Create a Database Table